Applying for the Health Care Ethics Internship

 *Recommendations can be mailed/emailed directly from the recommender OR submitted by the applicant (hard copies only).
 If submitted by the applicant, envelopes must be sealed and signed across the flap, by the recommender.
-Further instruction can be found on the PDF form, for recommenders, “Recommendation Form -- 2017-18 HCEI Application."
+Further instruction can be found on the PDF form for recommenders, “Recommendation Form."

 **Transcripts can be mailed directly to the Markkula Center for Applied Ethics (see full mailing address below) or mailed to the applicant.
 If applicant receives transcript and delivers to the Ethics Center, please be sure the original seal is intact.

-Please be sure to open the Application Packet & Recommendation Forms with Adobe Reader.
+Please be sure to open the Application Form & Recommendation Form with Adobe Reader.
 (Download Adobe Reader XI for free).
 If working on a Mac, do NOT open/save in Preview.